-- 14.1 Local Plan Policy IN1 Infrastructure provision seeks direct provision and/or financial contributions for infrastructure.
-Local Plan allocations, for example L1 East of Lutterworth Strategic Development Area (SDA) and SC1 Scraptoft North Strategic Development Area include specific requirements to provide sites or contributions for education.
-Policy IN2 Sustainable Transport require development proposals to have regard to the transport policies of the Local Transport Authority.
-These are County Council functions and therefore as a local planning authority in its own right it is legally able enter into and enforce a S106 obligations.
-The County Council will assess its infrastructure needs and make CIL Regulation tests compliant, requests for S106 developer contributions in relation to the following services:
+14.1.1 Local Plan Policy IN1 Infrastructure provision seeks direct provision and/or financial contributions for infrastructure.
+Local Plan allocations, for example Policy L1 East of Lutterworth Strategic Development Area (SDA) and Policy SC1 Scraptoft North Strategic Development Area, include specific requirements to provide sites or contributions for education.
+Policy IN2 Sustainable Transport requires development proposals to have regard to the transport policies of the Local Transport Authority.
+These are County Council functions and therefore as a local planning authority in its own right the County Council is legally able to enter into and enforce S106 obligations.
+The County Council will assess its infrastructure needs and make CIL Regulation tests compliant requests for S106 developer contributions in relation to the following services:

 - Adult social care and health;

-- Civic amenity/waste management;
+- · Civic amenity/waste management;

 - Education;

-- Economic growth;
+- · Economic growth;

-- Highways & transportation;
+- Highways and transportation;

 - Library service;

 - Sports and recreation;

+- Community safety; and

+- Public health